sannidhayj20/CIA-2/Readme.md

-This repository contains the code which can be used to create and visualize the 12 searching algorithms 1.BMS(British Museum Search)
+This repository contains the code which can be used to create and visualize the 12 searching algorithms \n 1.BMS(British Museum Search)
 2.DFS(Depth First Search)
 3.BFS(Bredth First Search)